It's Rush Limbaugh that we don't have time to get an all-in program in the EIB network.

 The excessive whiteness, the unelectable whiteness of Scott Walker.

-We see the way the left views the country, and even if a move is made to accommodate them, they then begin their search and destroy mission on whatever people of color.
+And even if a move is made to accommodate them, they then begin their search and destroy mission on whatever people of color.

 Why in the world would we want to pay any attention or give any credibility to a news media that would do a story about one of our governors this way?

-This isn't this is a uh it's a it's not just a smear that it is, but it is a huge hit piece.
+It's not just a smear that it is, but it is a huge hit piece.

-The title, the unelectable whiteness of Scott Walker.
+The title, The Unelectable Whiteness of Scott Walker.

 He only got elected and survived two recalls in the blue state of Wisconsin.

-It's time to destroy him again.
+So it's time to destroy him again.

 See, the left will always tell us who they fear.